We asked 1,000 U.S. employees about their experiences with workplace burnout and analyzed quit rates by industry, state, and region.

 In fact, 60% of the Gen Zers we interviewed said they feel uncomfortable talking about their mental health with their manager.

-What causes burnout in the first place?
+What causes employee exhaustion and burnout in the first place?
 According to over half of our respondents, the answer is a heavier workload.

 However, almost just as many cited stagnant wages, and about 40% said they feel burned out when their place of business is consistently understaffed (which typically results in a heavier workload).